vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 ## Read Corpus Request and Response

 The request to read corpus data provides detailed information about the corpus.
-You specifiy either `true` or `false` whether you want to view basic information, corpus size, associated API keys, custom dimensions, and filter attributes.
+You specify either `true` or `false` whether you want to view basic information, corpus size, associated API keys, custom dimensions, and filter attributes.
 This read corpus request also requires the following parameters: